Dillon1john/Java/README.md

 # Java
- This repository contains codes I made using Java during my second semester of college .
+This repository contains codes I made using Java in my programming fundamentals class during my second semester of college .